-- Review emergency preparedness procedures - Test plans to prepare for and respond to an active assailant event - Test Delta College Public Safety's internal and external communication capabilities - Provide stimuli exposure, stress inoculation, and response planning for staff and faculty - Provide local first responder partners with familiarization training within Delta College facilities - Identify areas for improvement and develop a corrective action plan.
+- Review emergency preparedness procedures - Test plans to prepare for and respond to a fire or chemical based emergency in the tunnels under the college or in the chemical process laboratory. - Test Delta College Public Safety's internal and external communication capabilities - Provide local first responder partners with familiarization and geographical knowledge and training within Delta College facilities - Identify areas for improvement and prevention as well as develop a corrective action plan to address deficiencies.